guidoism/escape/experiments/from-the-ground-up.md

 There's also the question of cycling around and around at full speed forever.
 I assume this will use electricity and generate heat, so how slow do we want this?
 According to [the answers to my question on geekhack](https://geekhack.org/index.php?topic=96205.msg2625241#msg2625241) once a millisecond for the whole matrix should be enough.
+Therefore we should be able to use a clock of 50 kHz.

 Assuming 20 transistors per flip-flop and 12 columns and 4 columns then we will need about a thousand transistors for the matrix scanner.